keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 The observability data is an amalgamation of the following:

-- DORA metrics are implemented out of the box when the Lifecycle Toolkit is enabled
+- DORA metrics are collected out of the box when the Lifecycle Toolkit is enabled
 - OpenTelemetry traces everything that happens in the Kubernetes pod scheduler and can display this information with dashboard tools